 5. Super Contra

-Super Contra was released as an arcade game back in 1988.
-The game features side-scrolling platforming and two main protagonists, Lance Bean and Bill Rizer.
-They were asked to save the world against foreign invaders.
+Super Contra was first launched as an arcade game in 1988.
+The game contains side-scrolling platforming and two primary heroes, Lance Bean and Bill Rizer.
+They were tasked with defending the globe against alien invaders.

 6. Duck Hunt